MuLIAICHI/ai-resume-analyzer/README.md

 - [RAG for All](https://www.ragforall.com)

 ---
-Made with ❤️ by [Your Name/Team Name]
+Made with ❤️ by RAGForAll